wwymak/solar-panel-vis/readme.md

 (caveat being that this isn't going to work nicely if everyone installs panels! -- maybe if data set is larger could use areas withing areas?)

+    - going from postcode to latlng: there is https://www.ordnancesurvey.co.uk/business-and-government/products/code-point-open.html
+        - or actually used http://www.doogal.co.uk/BatchGeocoding.php instead
 - also tie postcode area zoom with the stacked area transition to data of one postcode only

 6: assuming that the dots are not too dense, when you click on one dot it gives you a tooltip box with info about